Money, money, money

-While we wouldn’t know if that’s completely true, we do know that money makes a lot of things easier.
+While we wouldn’t know if that’s entirely true, we do know that money makes many things easier.
 Like starting a business.
 You need gold to make gold.
-And unless you got a legit email from an unknown, rich uncle who wants to give you all his money, chances are you’re going to have to ask someone for some dollars pretty soon, if you want to get your business off the ground.
+And unless you got a legitimate email from an unknown, rich uncle who wants to give you all his money, chances are you’re going to have to ask someone for some dollars pretty soon, if you want to get your business off the ground.

-Luckily, there are a lot of ways to raise seed money to get you through the early stages of your startup journey.
-In this article we’ll walk you through the process.
+Luckily, there are a lot of ways to raise seed money that can support you while you take the first steps of starting your startup.
+In this article, we’ll walk you through the process.

 When your done reading, you'll know

 - How to reach out to different seed investors

 - How to craft a pitch that'll get you cash

 The first thing you need to know is that before anyone is going to dig deep into their pockets for you, you have to do the same yourself.
 Financing your own business idea, is called bootstrapping.
 It basically means that you have to pull yourself together, and it’s the first thing you’ll want to do, if you want to make your idea a reality.